MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-snowflake.md

 - **Recommendation**:

-    - If you configure a [on-premises data gateway](how-to-access-on-premises-data.md) to connect to Snowflake, make sure to add your self-hosted integration runtime IPs to the allowed list in Snowflake.
+    - If you configure a [on-premises data gateway](how-to-access-on-premises-data.md) to connect to Snowflake, make sure to add your on-premises data gateway(OPDG) IPs to the allowed list in Snowflake.
-    - If you use an Azure Integration Runtime and the access is restricted to IPs approved in the firewall rules, you can add [Azure Integration Runtime IPs](azure-integration-runtime-ip-addresses.md) to the allowed list in Snowflake.

 ## Error code: SnowflakeFailToAccess